absolute-quantum/cats-blender-plugin/README.md

   - If you get the "spine length zero" warning in Unity you can ignore it as it shouldn't break anything.
     But if it really does cause issues, uncheck this option
 - Added: Copy protection: Added "Go to Documentation" button

-#### 0.7.0
-- Added: mmd_tools is no longer required!
-Cats now automatically comes with it!
-  - You should uninstall all previous versions of mmd_tools for the best result
-  - If you want to use your own mmd_tools load it after Cats
-- Added: Full Body Tracking support for "Fix Model"! (thanks @ProfessorSnep#0001!)
-  - This also partially fixes leg bending for desktop users
-- Added: Multiple armature support!
-  - Armature selection appears when 2 or more armatures are detected
-- Added: Copy Protection: Secures your avatar against unity game cache ripping! (thanks @zarniwoop#6081!)
-- Added: Model: New "Separate by Loose Parts" button
-- Added: Model: Unreal Engine models are now supported!
-- Added: Model: Mixing Weights is now possible in Pose Mode
-- Added: Model: More models are now compatible (please report non working models to us)
-- Added: Shapekeys: Added "Shapekey to Basis" button to shapekey menu
-- Changed: Translation: Translating materials now translates all materials (including materials outside of armatures)
-- Changed: Updater: No longer requires to hover over the buttons in order to update them
-- Changed: Updater: Various improvements
-- Fixed: A bunch of bugs

 See the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/releases).